12 Weeks

 Notice to Berklee Boston and Berklee Valencia students:

 LENG-106 (ESL-3) or native fluency are prerequisites for transferring this course to the Berklee Boston or Valencia campuses.
-This means that before you take this course you must either be a native English speaker, have successfully completed ESL-3, or have taken the Berklee English Placement Exam and demonstrated English proficiency sufficient to enroll in College Writing.
+This means that before you take this course you must either be a native English speaker, have successfully completed ESL-3, or have taken the Berklee English Placement Exam and demonstrated English proficiency sufficient to enroll in Introduction to College Writing.
 For more details, please review the online equivalencies information on the Berklee Registrar's Office site.

 Textbook(s)